gvwilson/sensibleadventures/short-stories/litany.md

 so I convinced them to put some literature in, like the record on Voyager.
 I fiddled the inspection records so that everyone would think someone else had checked it.*
-The files appended to the message were 20th Century literary classics, but when George opened the files, he laughed for the first time since his brother's death.
+The files appended to the message had the titles of 20th Century literary classics, but when George opened them, he laughed for the first time since his brother's death.
 Trolls and mermaids and four-armed green Martians, quests and dread empires and heroes armed with blasters